gridsingularity/gsy-e/CONTRIBUTING.md

 * If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/gridsingularity/d3a/issues/new).
 Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.

-* If possible, use the relevant bug report templates to create the issue.
-Simply copy the content of the appropriate template into a .rb file, make the necessary changes to demonstrate the issue, and **paste the content into the issue description**:

 #### **Did you write a patch that fixes a bug?**